National Sticky Bun Day

 • Both cinnamon buns and sticky buns use the same type of dough, however.

-• Schnecken is popular in not only Germany and Austria, but other parts of Northern Europe as well.
+• Schnecken is popular not only in Germany and Austria but also in other parts of Northern Europe.

 Celebrating National Sticky Bun Day

-National Sticky Bun Day is best served with a pan of warm rolls.
-It doesn’t matter if you enjoy American sticky buns that have a thick glaze and are extremely sweet, German schnecken that’s made with brown sugar and pecans, or British Chelsea Buns made with raisins.
+National Sticky Bun Day is best celebrated with a pan of warm rolls.
+It doesn’t matter if you enjoy American sticky buns that have a thick glaze and are extremely sweet, German schnecken made with brown sugar and pecans, or British Chelsea Buns made with raisins.
 The point is to enjoy these sweet and sticky buns with friends and family.
-And while you’re celebrating the day, why not use the hashtag #NationalStickyBunDay and let everyone know that you’re celebrating?
+And while you’re celebrating the day, why not use the hashtag #NationalStickyBunDay and let everyone know that you’re celebrating

 When is it?